 QuickBooks Payroll is best for freelancers and businesses with accountants that can save money using the do-it-yourself option.
 Most freelancers have few, if any, workers on the payroll, and processing is simple.
 It’s also a good match for businesses using or considering QuickBooks Online for accounting software.
 They seamlessly integrate, and you can purchase them together.

 When to Use an Alternative

-If your business needs more human resource (HR) and compliance support than payroll processing, you may want to consider an alternative.
+If your business needs more human resource (HR) and compliance support than payroll processing services, you may want to consider a QuickBooks or Gusto competitor.
 Gusto and QuickBooks Payroll both have features that support compliance, but an alternative option would have more advanced features.